Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 North Valley / Los Ranchos / Corrales

-Even if you can’t afford to stay there, I recommend visiting Los Poblanos Historic Inn and Organic Farm.
+Even if you can’t afford to stay in North Valley, I recommend visiting Los Poblanos Historic Inn and Organic Farm.
 It is worth walking around their grounds and seeing one of the best things to do in Albuquerque; they also have an on-site restaurant you can check out.

-If you would like to have a more peaceful, restorative vacation, Los Ranchos is an excellent option.
+If you’d like a more peaceful, restorative vacation, the Los Ranchos area is an excellent option.
 You can take quiet strolls through the neighborhoods or rent a bike and sightsee along the river.
 Grab a coffee and curl up with a book or enjoy some time at a spa.
 The hustle and bustle of the city won’t touch you here if you don’t want it to.

 Pros of Staying in the North Valley: